Other Media Review

 It wasn't a bad watch.
 In fact, I felt incredibly entertained during the entire movie.
 It was a good movie in the sense that it is unique, well-made, and ACTUALLY entertaining to watch.
 What rubs me the wrong way is that it seemed to present itself as a super radical, feminist film but lacked anything of actual substance.

 I can understand, like others, how some people will hate it and some people will love it.
 It's a really middle-way type of movie.
-Like I said, there were incredibly aspects to it, but I don't feel moved as a person that has already seen the movie.
+Like I said, there were incredible aspects to it, but I don't feel moved as a person that has already seen the movie.
 It didn't have a lasting affect on me.

 There were so many missed opportunities throughout the plot, and it felt quite shallow; it even felt pretentious.
 It's like the movie was trying to protray itself as dramatic and revolutionary but only touched the tip of the iceburg for everything it tried to accomplish.